DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

   // will not be able to load in the stable build of Mask experimental?: boolean

+  // requirements.
+Only one of the following can present.
+  // unlisted SNS will not be able to use supportedSNS?: string[]
+  // listed SNS will not be able to use unsupportedSNS?: string[]

   // security
-  // sign all files mentioned in the manifest
+  // TODO: sign all files mentioned in the manifest codeSign?: never integrity?: never
-  // codeSign?: never
-  // integrity?: never

   permissions?: Permission[]